Armgaard Karl Graves: Life

 After his release in 1937, he was to be deported, but claimed that Nazi Germany would certainly kill him, so "a government agency" reportedly intervened and took him off the Germany-bound ship.
 Graves probably died in the USA.

 Confusion with Robert Graves

-Renowned British war poet Robert von Ranke Graves was initially received with intense suspicion when a rumour was started that he was a spy.
+Renowned British war poet Robert Ranke Graves was initially received with intense suspicion when a rumour was started that he was a spy.
 Jean Moorcroft Wilson, a British academic and writer, best known as a biographer and critic of First World War poets and poetry, stated that "it was unlucky that a notorious German spy caught in England in 1911" had used the name Armgaard Karl Graves, an alias with the same last name as the poet.